-During your walking tour, you will learn about the town's history while enjoying the architectural beauty of its quaint seaport.
-This tour will cover approximately a 1/2 mile; on terrain that is both flat and hilly.
-Comfortable shoes are recommended for this tour.
+During your guided tour, you will learn about the town's history while enjoying the architectural beauty of its quaint seaport.
+This tour will cover approximately a 1/2 mile on terrain that is both flat and hilly.
+Comfortable shoes are recommended.

 Belfast Historical Walking Tour